blueimp/wdio/docs/safari.md

 ### Safari

-To run the tests with Safari on MacOS, follow these steps:
+To run the tests with Safari on macOS, follow these steps:

 1. Configure Safari to Enable WebDriver Support (see [Testing with WebDriver in Safari](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari)):